-Lyricist Sheldon Harnick, after his long series of Broadway musical hits in association with friend and collaborator, Jerry Bock, has recently added a brand new feather to his cap.
-Assisted by his wife, Margery Gray, and Leigh Beery, he has just concluded a three week engagement at New York’s elegant “Rainbow and Stars,” presenting selections from his work for the Broadway theater.
+Lyricist Sheldon Harnick, after his long series of Broadway musical hits in association with friend and collaborator, Jerry Bock, added a brand new feather to his cap.
+Assisted by his wife, Margery Gray, and Leigh Beery, he concluded a three week engagement at New York’s elegant “Rainbow and Stars,” presenting selections from his work for the Broadway theater.
 The scintillating production won the plaudits of all manner of club-going reviewers.

 Nearly 30 years ago, at the dawn of his brilliant Broadway career, Harnick won a Pulitzer prize, Tony award and New York Drama Critics award for “Fiorello,”